Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

 ********

 Soft Body
-   This creates the soft body modifier on the selected object Render
+   This creates the Soft Body Modifier on the selected object Render
    Enable soft body during render
 Display